Skip to main content

 Querying Data

 Fireproof provides a powerful querying API that allows you to search and retrieve data quickly.
-This is done using the db.query(mapFn, params) method.
+This is done using the ledger.query(mapFn, params) method.
 The mapFn is a synchronous function that defines the mapping of your data, and params is an optional object that can be used to specify query parameters.

 // Querying all lists

-const allLists = await database.query('type', { key: 'list'})
+const allLists = await ledger.query('type', { key: 'list'})

 // Querying all todos from a specific list

-const todosByList = await database.query(
+const todosByList = await ledger.query(

 doc => {